dtzWill/wdtz/content/technical/irssi_sasl_ecdsa.rst

-Recently, the freenode network deprecated the commonly used SASL mechanism DH-BLOWFISH due to security concerns, causing my client (irssi_) to no longer be able to authenticate.
+Recently, the freenode network deprecated the commonly used SASL mechanism DH-BLOWFISH due to security concerns, causing my IRC client (irssi_) to no longer be able to authenticate.

 Unfortunately, while scripts and guides describing using irssi with DH-BLOWFISH are plentiful, it seems